 It follows from the construction of $\widetilde{F}(a_\omega)$ that $\widetilde{F}(a)$ is independent of the choice of $g$ so that $ga_\omega=a$ holds.
 Let us see that the maps constructed thus satisfy Lemma \ref{lem:conditions} for $i=1$.
-Indeed, we need to check
+We need to check that